ebrahem-aboelyazed/movies_app/README.md

 ---

-## API Keys
+## API Keys & Security

-This project is using [OMDb] api for fetching movies data, API Keys are restored in a .env file To make the app work properly please create a .env file and add the following keys with the values that you will get from the [OMDb] API
+This project is using [OMDb] api for fetching movies data.
+API Keys are stored in a .env file for security
+To make the app work properly please create a .env file and add the following key with the API key value that you will get from the [OMDb] API
-[OMDB_API_KEY] This corresponds to the [apikey]
+[OMDB_API_KEY] This is the name inside the .env file that corresponds to the [apikey]

 ## Working with Translations 🌐